 Family Violence Unit - Elder Abuse

 The Family Violence Unit interacts with Adult Protective Services by investigating elder abuse which is a distinct crime of negligence, exploitation, and physical abuse commonly perpetrated by caregivers.
-A common misconception is to presume that elderly victims reporting violence become classified into the category of "elder abuse" simply because of their age.
+A common misconception is to presume that elderly victims reporting intimate partner violence and/or domestic violence become classified into the category of "elder abuse" simply because of their age.
 The Family Violence Unit does distinguish between the two crimes.
-Elderly victims of family violence who have chosen not to leave their abusive partners face the same dynamics as their younger counterparts.
-Elderly abusers become experienced in covering up their assaults by portraying the victim as being "mentally ill" or having a medical condition.

 (a) A person commits an offense if he intentionally, knowingly, recklessly, or with criminal negligence, by act or intentionally, knowingly, or recklessly by omission, causes to a child, elderly individual, or disabled individual: